This tutorial will cover the NumPy random normal function (AKA, np.random.normal).

 The loc

-parameter controls the mean of the function.
+parameter controls the mean of the output data.

 This parameter defaults to 0